THG-Headless/terraform-provider-altitude/docs/resources/mte_config.md

 - `username` (String) The username which clients will enter to authorize viewing this environment.

-<a id="nestedatt--config--conditional_headers"></a>
-### Nested Schema for `config.conditional_headers`

-Required:

-- `match_value` (String) The value of the new header created if a match was found.
-Capture groups are supported, but specifying a capture group thats out of bounds will return an empty string. eg $3 where there are only two capture groups will be replaced with ''
-- `matching_header` (String) The header who's value will be checked for a match.
-- `new_header` (String) The new header created to hold the match or no match values.
-- `no_match_value` (String) The value of the new header created if no match was found.
-- `pattern` (String) A regex pattern used to check the value of a given header for a match.
-The regex must cover the whole header value.
-Capture groups are supported
 <a id="nestedatt--config--cache"></a>
 ### Nested Schema for `config.cache`